50 Stunning Retro and Vintage Hairstyles for Women

 45. Retro Short Blunt Bob Hairstyles for Women

-In the first decades of the 1900s, blunt bobs were the ultimate hair trend, especially when cut short.
+In the early decades of the 1900s, blunt bobs were the ultimate hair trend, especially when worn short.

 46. Vintage Pixie Cuts for Women

-Just like Brigitte Bardot or Marilyn Monroe, Audrey Hepburn remains a true icon of her times.
+Just like Brigitte Bardot or Marilyn Monroe, Audrey Hepburn remains a true icon of her time.

 In a decade when short hairstyles were considered to be boyish, Hepburn went against all odds with her famous pixie haircut.